Looking for a different subject? Take a look at a directory of all of our Developer Reading Lists.

 This is where our next list comes in: a list of Python books for those who have never programmed before, including children; hence the name of the list.

 - Hello World!
-Computer Programming for Kids and Other Beginners by Warren Sande and Carter Sande, Manning,
+Computer Programming for Kids and Other Beginners second edition by Warren Sande and Carter Sande, Manning

 - Invent your Own Computer Games with Python second edition by Al Sweigart